Well, before we start, I just want to thank xX Blood-Bond Xx and LightningBolt21 for the reviews. You both get cookies

 "Miss Reina I-," the bulky one started before he and his companion both halted in terrified shock as they saw that the girl had already decided to turn away and was headed fearlessly towards the monster.

-Time seemed to stop as the wyvern halted and looked straight toward the girl, but didn't make any move to attack.
-In response, Reina halted her approach, only the monsters tail length away from the wyvern itself.
+Time seemed to stop as the dragon halted and looked straight toward the girl, but didn't make any move to attack.
+In response, Reina halted her approach, only the monsters tail length away from the creature itself.
 She smiled and curtsied.

 "I am Reina of the Winter Court, and I would be honored if you would consider joining me as not just my mount, but as my friend."